taskindemirel/MovieApp/README.md

 # MovieApp

-This project was developed with React.
+## This project was developed with React.

 <br />

-• Axios and Redux-Toolkit with Thunk were used to fetch data from omdbapi.
+• Axios and Redux-Toolkit with Thunk were used to fetch data from omdbapi. <br />
 • React-Slick also was used as carousel library.

 <br />